ministryofjustice/cloud-platform-terraform-rds-instance/README.md

   | base64 --decode
 ```

+If you are exporting the individual database connection parameters separately (i.e. database hostname, database name, database username and database password), you will need to adapt the commands in this section accordingly.
+In particular, you will need to pass the parameters individually to `psql` via command-line flags.

 ### 1. Run a port-forward pod

 There are several docker images designed to forward network traffic.
 We will use [marcnuri/port-forward][port-forward-image] for this example.